-Spatial music is a term applied to the possibility of free and smooth movement of the sound of specific instruments according to any trajectories on a flat or three-dimensional screen according to laws of musical dramaturgy (with repetition, an emphasized melodic curve, visual thematic development with which the instrumentation is closely connected).
+Spatial music is a term applied to the possibility of free and smooth movement of the sound of specific instruments according to any trajectories on a flat or three-dimensional laws of musical dramaturgy (with according to screen an emphasized melodic curve, visual thematic repetition, which the instrumentation is closely development with connected).
 Usually "spatial music" is always combined with light music, amplifying the effect.

-The signals from a sound producing instrument are distributed according to corresponding independent control panels.
-Each control panel contains receivers of light and the radiator of light placed over them.
-Under the action of light, on output, the receivers form shifted signals being fed at the input of the amplifiers.
-After amplification, the sound signals are produced through corresponding loudspeakers - the acoustic output instruments distributed around the hall.
-Depending on what sequence the controls will reproduce on the data units in the control panels, the sound will move corresondingly from one loudspeaker to another.
-The loudspeakers in the hall are placed on walls, in the floor and ceiling in such a way that in the passage of sound from one loudspeaker to the next there is a smooth change in loudness.
-Control panels of light are placed in the same order as the loudspeakers in the hall.
+sound producing instrument signals from а are The distributed according to corresponding independent control panels.
+Each control panels contains receivers of light and the radiator of light placed over them.
+Under the action of light, on outputs, the receivers form shifted signals being fed at the input of the amplifiers.
+After amplification, the sound signals are produced through corresponding loud speakers - the acoustic output instruments distributed around the hall.
+Depending on what sequence the controls will reproduce on the data units in the control panels, the sound will move corresondingly from one loud speaker to another.
+The loud speakers in the hall are placed on walls, in the floor and ceiling in such a way that in the passage of sound from one loudspeaker to the next there is a smooth change in loudness.
+Control panels of light are placed in the same order as the loud speakers in the hall.

 On the control panel of another instrument there are photoresistors included in a chain of controls by regulated amplifiers of the sound signal.
 The operator has a flashlight which forms a spot of light with brightness decreasing toward the edges.
-Depending on the level of illumination of the photoresistor, the loudness of sound changes in the loudspeakers of the corresponding channel.
-The size of the spot of light and the distribution of the photo-resistors on the control panel are selected so that at one time not more than two photo resistors can be illuminated.
+Depending on the level of illumination of the photoresistor, the loudness of sound changes in the loud speakers of the corresponding channel.
+The size of the spot of light and the distribution of the photo resistors on the control panel are selected so that at one time not more than two photo resistors can be illuminated.